Estate planning for clients who’ve sold a business in the last three years

 A tax-planning solution

-New investments into BR qualifying shares usually take two years to become free from inheritance tax.
+New investments into BR-qualifying shares usually take two years to qualify for relief from inheritance tax.
 However, Alan’s adviser has some good news.

-He explains that there is a three-year window during which some or all the proceeds from selling a BR qualifying business can be invested back into BR-qualifying shares.
-If Alan does this, the new BR qualifying investment should immediately be zero-rated for inheritance tax.
+He explains that there is a three-year window during which some or all the proceeds from selling a BR-qualifying business can be invested back into BR-qualifying shares.
+If Alan does this, the new BR qualifying investment should immediately qualify for relief from inheritance tax.

 Alan’s adviser explains the risks

-Alan’s adviser makes it clear that the value of a BR-qualifying investment, and any income from it, can fall as well as rise.
+Alan’s adviser makes it clear that BR-qualifying investments are high risk.
+The value of a BR-qualifying investment, and any income from it, can fall as well as rise.
 He may not get back the full amount he invests.

 He also explains that BR is assessed by HMRC on a case-by-case basis, and that this assessment happens when an estate makes a claim.
 The ability to claim the relief will depend on the company or companies Alan invests in qualifying for BR at the time the claim is made.